89mpxf/89mpxf/README.md

+# Welcome to my page! 😊

+I am a IT student with:
 - 10+ years experience with Python
 - 7-8 years experience with HTML & CSS
 - 2 years experience with Javascript
 - 5 months experience with Assembly
 - 1 month experience with Java

+founder of jitw0rld

 ## my statistics
 <a href="https://github.com/89mpxf">